 Welcome to tinySceneGraph

-render techniques for fast rendering of polygonal and volumetric
+in different techniques on fast rendering of polygonal and volumetric

-datasets, GLSL shader evaluation, cluster support, raytracing and
+datasets rendering, GLSL shader magic, physics, cluster support, ray tracing and

 tinySceneGraph builds on top of six years of graphical fun and